 Obstetrics procedure codes have a first character value of "1".
-The second character value for body system is pregnancy.
-The root operations change, drainage, extraction, insertion, inspection, removal, repair, reposition, resection and transplantation are used in the obstetrics section, and have the same meaning as in the medical and surgical section.
-The obstetrics section also includes two additional root operations, abortion and delivery, defined below:
+The second character value for body system is Pregnancy.
+The root operations Change, Drainage, Extraction, Insertion, Inspection, Removal, Repair, Reposition, Resection and Transplantation are used in the obstetrics section, and have the same meaning as in the medical and surgical section.
+The obstetrics section also includes two additional root operations, Abortion and Delivery, defined below:

-Abortion: Artificially terminating a pregnancy Delivery: Assisting the passage of the products of conception from the genital canal
+- Abortion: Artificially terminating a pregnancy - Delivery: Assisting the passage of the products of conception from the genital canal

-A cesarean section is not a separate root operation, because the underlying objective is extraction (i.e., pulling out all or a portion of a body part).
+A cesarean section is not its own unique root operation, because the underlying objective is Extraction (i.e., pulling out all or a portion of a body part).